 Our trainees become specialists in teaching the structure of the written English language and in utilizing intensive multisensory therapy techniques designed for students with a reading and/or spelling disability.
-Primary emphasis on those individuals who often “seem intervention resistant.”
+Primary emphasis is on those individuals who often seem “intervention resistant.”
 (See Frequently Asked Questions for more information.)

 The dyslexia therapist training course incorporates academic instruction, clinical training, and supervised practicum in these areas:

-- Theories, history, characteristics of specific development dyslexia, and appropriate models of instruction.
+- Theories, history, characteristics of specific developmental dyslexia, and appropriate models of instruction.

 - A structured, multisensory, process-oriented approach to teach reading which integrates the motor skills needed to develop